 Skip to Content

 I’m not gonna lie, New York is an expensive city – because it’s on about 42 million people’s bucket lists every year!
-But believe it or not, we’ve found some affordable NYC hotels that won’t make your eyes water.
+But believe it or not, I’ve found some affordable NYC hotels that won’t make your eyes water.

-So that’s what we did.
+So that’s what I did.

 Aerial pic of downtown Manhattan